sotiraslab/AgileFormer/README.md

 [![paper](https://img.shields.io/badge/arXiv-Paper-brightgreen)]([https://arxiv.org/abs/2102.02808](https://arxiv.org/abs/2404.00122))

 ## News :fire:
 - **April 12, 2024:** The code for 2D segmentation is ready to run.
 Welcome to evaluate the pretrained models on Synapse dataset.
+- **April 18, 2024:** The code has supported the implementation of deformable convolution in mmcv and plain PyTorch.
+But this requires to retrain the model by your own.

 <img align="right" width="50%" height="100%" src="figures/roadmap.jpg">